-The Wallenberg's are the wealthiest and most prominent family of financiers in Sweden.
-His father, Raoul Oscar Wallenberg, dies of stomach cancer three months before Wallenberg is born.
+The Wallenbergs are the wealthiest and most prominent financiers in Sweden.
+Wallenberg's father, Raoul Oscar Wallenberg, dies of stomach cancer three months before Wallenberg is born.
 His mother, Maria Wising Wallenberg, remarries in 1918.
 She has two more children, a son and a daughter, giving Wallenberg a half-brother and a half-sister.

 Wallenberg is mentored by his grandfather, Gustav, who is the Swedish ambassador to Japan.
 After finishing his schooling and compulsory military service, Wallenberg spends a year in France.

-1931 - Wallenberg travels to the United States to study architecture at the University of Michigan.
-He will graduate with honours in February 1935 and return to Sweden.
+In 1931 Wallenberg travels to the United States to study architecture at the University of Michigan.
+He graduates with honours in February 1935 and returns to Sweden.

-German influence also helps Hungary regain territory lost in the 1920 war reparations settlement.
+German influence also helps Hungary regain some of the territory lost in the reparations settlement that followed the First World War.
 Between 1938 and 1941 Hungary doubles in size, winning back parts of southern Slovakia in 1938, Carpatho-Ukraine in 1939, northern Transylvania in 1940 and parts of Vojvodina in 1941.

-However, while territory is recovered and the economy rebounds from the effects of the Great Depression, Hungary's Jews face mounting persecution from the country's increasingly radical antisemites.
+However, while territory is recovered and the economy rebounds, Hungary's Jews face mounting persecution from the country's increasingly radical antisemites.

-In Hungary, Gombos announces that he will introduce a Nazi-like, one-party, fascist state.
-Gombos dies in October.
-His successor introduces a so-called Jewish Law limiting Jews to 20% of the positions in designated businesses and professions.
-A second, harsher Jewish Law passed in 1939 broadens the definition of "Jewishness" and further limits their participation in society.
+1936 - Gyula Gombos announces that he will introduce a Nazi-like, one-party, fascist state.
+Though Gombos dies in October, his policies continue.
+A so-called Jewish Law is introduced to limit Jews to 20% of the positions in designated businesses and professions.
+A second, harsher Jewish Law passed in 1939 broadens the definition of "Jewishness" and further limits Jewish participation in society.

-Over the coming years the level of government-sanctioned persecution will escalate.
-Jewish property will be expropriated.
-Jews will be banned from buying real estate and working in the media.
-Sexual relations between Jews and non-Jews will be outlawed.
-Conversion to Judaism will be forbidden.
-Ultimately Jews will be deported to Nazi death camps.
+Over the coming years the level of government-sanctioned persecution escalates.
+Jewish property is expropriated.
+Jews are banned from buying real estate and working in the media.
+Sexual relations between Jews and non-Jews are outlawed.
+Conversion to Judaism is forbidden.
+Ultimately Jews are deported to Nazi death camps.

 Sweden remains neutral throughout the war, enabling its embassies and missions around Europe to remain open and active.

-1940 - In September Hungary grants free passage to German troops travelling to Romania.
-On 20 November Hungary formally allies itself to Germany, Italy and Japan.
+Hungary sides with the Germans.
+In September 1940 Hungary grants free passage to German troops travelling to Romania.
+On 20 November 1940 Hungary formally allies itself to Germany, Italy and Japan.

 The Holocaust also claims about 500,000 Gipsies, between 10,000 and 25,000 homosexuals, 2,000 Jehovah's Witnesses, up to 3.5 million non-Jewish Poles, between 3.5 million and six million other Slavic civilians, as many as four million Soviet prisoners of war, and up to 1.5 million political dissidents.

-1943 - The war turns against Germany in the winter of 1942-43 when the Germans and their allies are defeated at Stalingrad (now Volgograd).
+1943 - The war turns against Germany in the winter of 1942-43 when the Germans and their allies are defeated by Soviet forces at Stalingrad (now Volgograd).
 Hungary's Second Army is decimated during the Soviet counterattack.
 About 40,000 Hungarian soldiers are killed and 70,000 wounded.